cni/nimsdata/medimg/mux_epi_recon_bin/readme.txt

 To run the shell script that starts the recon, cd into the mux_epi_recon_bin directory and type

-  ./run_muxrecon.sh ./lib <argument_list>

-at Linux or Mac command prompt. <argument_list> is all the arguments you want to pass to the recon:

   ./run_muxrecon.sh ./lib [pfile] [outfile] [ext_cal] [slice] [n_vcoils] [recon_method]

+at a Linux or Mac command prompt.
+The arguments are as follows:

-  pfile       - Filename of the pfile, or the directory containing a pfile. outfile     - The file for saving the results. ext_cal     - External calibration pfile name (either mux>1 or mux=1).
+  pfile       - Filename of the pfile.
+Note that the ref.dat and vrgf.dat files must be in the same directory as the pfile, and there should only be one of each in there.
+(I.e., keep each p-file and its associated files in a directory separate from other p-files.) outfile     - The file for saving the results.
+(This will be a Matlab 'mat' file.) ext_cal     - External calibration pfile.
 Leave empty for internally calibrated scans. slices      - Indices of the (muxed) slices to reconstruct.
-Default: All slices. n_vcoils    - Number of virtual coils for coil compression.
-Set to 0 for no coil compression. recon_method- '1Dgrappa' or numbers other than 1: use 1D-GRAPPA;
+Leave empty to reconstruct all slices. n_vcoils    - Number of virtual coils for coil compression.
+Set to 0 for no coil compression. recon_method- '1Dgrappa', 'sense', 'slice-grappa', or 'split-slice-grappa'.
-                'sense' or number 1: use SENSE;
-                'slice-grappa': use slice-GRAPPA;
-                'split-slice-grappa': use split-slice-GRAPPA.
                 Append '_sense1' to use sense coil combination.
 E.g., '1Dgrappa_sense1'.

-For example, to recon all slices for an internally-calibrated scan using 1D GRAPPA with SENSE coil combination (the recommended recon, especially for diffusion scans) and 16 virtual coils:
+For example, to recon all slices for an internally-calibrated scan using 1D GRAPPA with SENSE coil combination (the recommended recon method, especially for diffusion scans), and 16 virtual coils:

   ./run_muxrecon.sh ./lib /path/to/P01024.7 /path/to/outfile '' '' 16 1Dgrappa_sense1